spacetelescope/rad/CONTRIBUTING.rst

 .. note::

-   Note that maintainers will generally ignore a pull request until all the CI checks have passed (or have been explained by linked PRs).
+   Note that maintainers generally will not review a pull request until it is open for review (not draft) and the CI checks have passed (or have been explained by linked PRs).
 This is to minimize the amount of time maintainers need to spend reviewing incomplete pull requests.
    If you need help getting the CI checks to pass, please ask for help by making